-Independent Directors.
+Independent Directors

 The Board of Directors has determined that Messrs.
-Dornemann, Moses, Sheresky and Viera and Mses.
-Srinivasan and Tolson are "independent" directors as defined under the rules of The NASDAQ Stock Market.
-During fiscal 2019, the independent directors met in executive session (outside the presence of management) on seven (7) occasions.
-The Board of Directors has also determined that Mr. Hernandez, if elected, will also qualify as an "independent" director as defined under the rules of The NASDAQ Stock Market.
+Dornemann, Hernandez, Moses, Sheresky and Viera and Mses.
+Siminoff, Srinivasan and Tolson are "independent" directors as defined under the rules of The NASDAQ Stock Market.
+During fiscal 2022, the independent directors met in executive session (outside the presence of management) on twelve (12) occasions.

-Board Structure.
+Board Leadership Structure

 The Board of Directors is led by Mr. Zelnick in his role as Executive Chairman.
 Mr. Zelnick is also the Chief Executive Officer.
 The Board of Directors also has designated Mr. Dornemann as Lead Independent Director (as described below), a position that complements the Executive Chairman's role, and serves as the principal liaison between the independent directors and the Executive Chairman and Company management.
 Mr. Dornemann was also designated by the Board of Directors as the Chair of the Executive Committee.

 The Board of Directors reviews its leadership structure annually.
-The Board of Directors has determined that in light of the Company's clear strategy and the strength of its overall governance practices, at this time a combined Chairman/CEO role more effectively unifies the Board of Directors and management around the specific initiatives necessary to support the Company's strategy.
+The Board of Directors has determined that in light of the Company's clear strategy and the strength of its overall governance practices, at this time a combined Chairman/ CEO role more effectively unifies the Board of Directors and management around the specific initiatives necessary to support the Company's strategy.
 The Board of Directors continues to evaluate Mr. Zelnick annually in each of his roles and has retained the discretion to separate the Chairman/CEO roles at any time if the Board of Directors believes it would better serve the interests of the Company and its shareholders.
 The Board of Directors has also concluded that its Lead Independent Director position effectively balances any potential risk of concentration of authority that may exist with a combined Chairman/CEO position.

-Lead Independent Director.
+Lead Independent Director

 As Lead Independent Director, Mr. Dornemann serves as the principal liaison between the independent directors and the Executive Chairman.